DavidGBbr/todoia/README.md

 #### **Import Workflows:**

+1. **Download the workflow files** from the links provided in the "Download N8N Workflows" section above
-1. Import the `todoai.json` workflow into your N8N instance
+2. Import the `todoai.json` workflow into your N8N instance
-2. Import the `Search agent.json` workflow into your N8N instance
+3. Import the `Search agent.json` workflow into your N8N instance
-3. Configure the credentials for:
+4. Configure the credentials for:
    - Supabase API (same as your main app)
    - OpenAI API (same as your main app)
    - Evolution API (for WhatsApp)